-EPC and equivalent processes leverage specialist skills from ESCOs and establish a competitive environment for procurement of energy efficiency solutions.
-Under these processes, a facility (or collective of facilities) is put to market to scope the extent of energy efficiency solutions.
+EPCs leverage specialist skills from ESCOs and establish a competitive environment for procurement of energy efficiency solutions.
+Under this process, a facility (or collective of facilities) is put to a pre-qualified panel to scope the extent of energy efficiency solutions.
 Proposals are evaluated on the basis that the ESCO who identifies solutions with the greatest level of savings within the Government's investment criteria will be engaged to undertake the project.

-EPC and equivalent projects should aim to maximise operational cost savings within an average simple payback period of no longer than five years for all existing buildings or infrastructure where agencies pay the utility bills.
+EPC projects should aim to maximise operational cost savings within an average simple payback period of no longer than five years for all existing buildings or infrastructure where agencies pay the utility bills.

 Additionally, each solution proposed by the provider is expected to return a positive net present value (NPV) over its life.
-I.e. the project should not include any solutions that have a negative net present value.
+The project should not include any solutions that have a negative net present value.

-Importantly, ESCOs are required to guarantee the savings associated with an EPC project.
-These processes are further described in section 2 of these Guidelines.
+ESCOs are required to guarantee the savings associated with an EPC project.